 Minnesota.
-Minnesota’s stay-at-home order is set to expire on May 17.
-The state allowed certain non- essential businesses with “workers in non-customer-facing industrial and office-based businesses who cannot work from home,” to reopen.
-Retail businesses and other non-critical businesses will resume operations with curbside pick-up.
+Minnesota’s stay-at-home order expired on May 17.
+The state allowed certain non-essential businesses with “workers in non-customer-facing industrial and office-based businesses who cannot work from home,” to reopen.
+Retail businesses and other non-critical businesses resumed operations with curbside pick-up.
 See partial reopen order.

 Mississippi.
-Mississippi’s stay-at-home order expired on April 27, although vulnerable individuals are encouraged to continue sheltering under the state’s new “Safer at Home” order, which is set to expire on May 11.
-Retail businesses are allowed to open with social-distancing measures in place.
-Those businesses will have to reduce their capacity by 50 percent and they must provide hand sanitizer for customers when they walk inside.
+Mississippi’s stay-at-home order expired on April 27.
+The state then moved into the Governer’s “Safer at Home” order.
+The order originally schedule to expired on May 11, was extended to June 1.
+Under the order, retail businesses are allowed to open with social-distancing measures in place.
+Those businesses will have to reduce their capacity by 50% and they must provide hand sanitizer for customers when they walk inside.
 Barbers, gyms, salons, spas, and movie theaters remain closed.
-Restaurants are limited to drive- through, carryout, and delivery.
+Restaurants are limited to drive-through, carryout, and delivery.
 See partial reopen order.

 Missouri.
 Missouri’s stay-at-home order expired on May 3.
 All businesses can reopen as long as social distancing guidelines, such as keeping 6-foot distance from other people are followed.
 Some businesses are required to take additional precautions to protect their employees and the public, such as occupancy limits at retail locations.
 See partial reopen order.